-The Health Department recommends that every New Yorker six months and older gets vaccinated this season, either with a shot or with a nasal spray.
+The Health Department also recommends that every New Yorker 6 months and older gets vaccinated this season, either with a shot or with a nasal spray.

-Young children six months to five years old are considered to be at high risk for the flu and should get vaccinated as soon as possible.
+Young children 6 months to 5 years old are considered to be at high risk for the flu and should get vaccinated as soon as possible.
 Health care providers can tell you which vaccine is right for you or your child.

-Other people at high risk of flu complications include:
+Others who are at high risk for flu complications include:

 Flu vaccine is widely available throughout the city.
 Visit your health care provider or check with nearby pharmacies to see if they have flu vaccine.
 Pharmacies only vaccinate adults 18 years and older.